rust-lang/book/second-edition/nostarch/chapter18.md

 fail to match for any possible value are said to be *irrefutable*, and patterns which can fail to match for some possible value are said to be *refutable*.
-`let` statements, function parameters, and `for` loops are restricted to only accept irrefutable patterns, since there's nothing correct the program could do if the pattern fails to match. `if let`, and `while let` expressions are restricted to only accept refutable patterns, since they're made to handle possible failure and we wouldn't need their functionality if the pattern could never fail.
+`let` statements, function parameters, and `for` loops are restricted to only accept irrefutable patterns, since there’s nothing correct the program could do if the pattern fails to match. `if let`, and `while let` expressions are restricted to only accept refutable patterns, since they’re made to handle possible failure and we wouldn’t need their functionality if the pattern could never fail.

-In general, you shouldn't have to worry about the distinction between refutable and irrefutable patterns; just be familiar with the concept of refutability when you see it mentioned in an error message.
-When you get an error message involving refutability, you'll need to change either the pattern or the construct you're using the pattern with, depending on your intentions for the behavior of the code.
+In general, you shouldn’t have to worry about the distinction between refutable and irrefutable patterns; just be familiar with the concept of refutability when you see it mentioned in an error message.
+When you get an error message involving refutability, you’ll need to change either the pattern or the construct you’re using the pattern with, depending on your intentions for the behavior of the code.

-Let's look at some examples.
-Earlier in this chapter, we had `let x = 5;`. `x` is indeed an irrefutable pattern we're allowed to use: since it matches anything, it can't fail to match.
+Let’s look at some examples.
+Earlier in this chapter, we had `let x = 5;`. `x` is indeed an irrefutable pattern we’re allowed to use: since it matches anything, it can’t fail to match.
 In contrast, consider trying to match one variant of an enum with `let`, such as matching only a `Some<T>` value from the `Option<T>` enum as shown in Listing 18-7: